rajayonin/cheatsheets/vim.md

 Alternatively, you can set your system's clipboard as default by adding `set clipboard=unnamed` to your `.vimrc`[^1] (see [configuration](#configuration)).

-For this to work, remember to install `vim-gtk3`.
+For this to work, remember to install `vim-gtk3` on Linux.

 [^1]: For Neovim users using Lua config, use `vim.opt.clipboard = 'unnamedplus'`.

 ## Configuration
 Config files are stored in `~/.vimrc`.
-You can check my personal configuration [here](https://github.com/rajayonin/dotfiles/blob/main/.vimrc).
+You can check [my personal configuration](https://github.com/rajayonin/dotfiles/blob/main/vim/.vimrc).

 <!-- TODO: vimrc -->